susanBuck/dwa-bash/README.md

 This repo contains two scripts to make it fast to boot up a students project to help them debug.

-Start by cloning the repo to your computer:
+Start by cloning this repo to your computer:

 ```bash
 $ git clone https://github.com/susanBuck/dwa-bash